PingOne Advanced Identity Cloud

 1. Create the script.

-In the Identity Cloud admin UI, select Scripts > Auth Scripts > + New Script, and create a new OAuth2 Validate Scope script.
+In the Advanced Identity Cloud admin UI, select Scripts > Auth Scripts > + New Script, and create a new OAuth2 Validate Scope script.

 2. Name the script Demo scope validator.